batuhanbay/Javascript-Projects/README.md

 This web apllication is calulator as you can undersdand from name.
 There is only thing  different compare to other calculators that is only one input  involves in this application.
 First you pass a number into input than select the operation.
-And it contuines so on.
+And it continues so on.

 Main goal is:
 - Introduction to Javascript